ustaxcourt/ef-cms/docs/how-we-work.md

 ### Accepting Vendor Work

 Acceptance of work happens through the sprint as work is completed.

-The procedure is as follows:
+#### User stories and new features

-1. Development team completes work — see _Definition of Done_ above
+1. Development team completes work starting from the `staging` environment — see _Definition of Done_ above
-2. The product team verifies the functionality against acceptance criteria in a deployed instance
+2. The product team verifies the functionality against acceptance criteria in the Court's `migration` environment
-3. Development team creates pull request to the Court's staging environment
+3. Development team creates pull request to the Court's `staging` environment
 4. The code is reviewed by the Court for compliance with the contract's [performance and deliverable standards](https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards), and for general technical quality — see [Code Review Process](https://github.com/ustaxcourt/ef-cms/blob/staging/docs/CODE_REVIEW.md)
 5. The development team responds to the Court’s code review feedback
 6. Pull request merged to staging branch and deployed to the staging environment by the Court
+7. User testing is performed
+8. Court creates pull request to production branch and merges to update the production environment

+#### Bug fixes

+1. Development team completes work starting from the `staging` environment — see _Definition of Done_ above
+2. The product team verifies the functionality against acceptance criteria in the Court's `test` environment
+3. Development team creates pull request to the Court's `staging` environment
+4. The code is reviewed by the Court for compliance with the contract's [performance and deliverable standards](https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards), and for general technical quality — see [Code Review Process](https://github.com/ustaxcourt/ef-cms/blob/staging/docs/CODE_REVIEW.md)
+5. The development team responds to the Court’s code review feedback
+6. Pull request merged and deployed to the `staging` environment by the Court
 7. User testing is performed
 8. Court creates pull request to production branch and merges to update the production environment